indix/sparkplug/README.md

   ]
 }
 ```
 Each rule identifies itself with a `name`.
 The SQL predicate in `condition` is used to identify the applicable rows in the data.
 On the selected rows, the `actions` - specified via the column name in `key` and its overridden `value` - are applied to plug the data.
+The value is currently always specified as a string, and is internally validated and convereted to the appropriate type.

 Rules can be fed into Sparkplug as a normal jsonlines dataset that Spark can work with.